Features of the Integrated Studies Precinct

 # these elements will form part of Phase 2 of the building project.

-We trust you enjoy these architect impressions of the Integrated Studies Building.
+We trust you enjoy these architect impressions of the Warren Integrated Studies HUB.
 Click on each image for a more detailed look.